6uoMycop/notes/blockchain/bitcoin/mastering-bitcoin.md

 A merkle tree constructed by recursively hashing pairs of nodes until there is only one hash, called the *root*, or *merkle root*.

 The merkle tree is constructed bottom-up.
 In the following example, we start with four transactions, A, B, C, and D, which form the *leaves* of the merkle tree, as shown in Figure 9-2.
 The transactions are not stored in the merkle tree; rather, their data is hashed and the resulting hash is stored in each node as H<sub>A</sub>, H<sub>B</sub>, H<sub>C</sub>, and H<sub>D</sub>.

+## How Bitcoin Works
+### Constructing a Transaction
+#### Getting the Right Inputs
+Alice's wallt application will first have to find inputs that can pay for the amount she wants to send to Bob.
+Most wallets keep track of all the available outputs belonging to addresses in the wallet.
+Therefore, Alice's wallet would contain a copy of the transaction output from Joe's transaction, which was created in exchange for case (see "Getting Your First Bitcoin" on page 10).
+A bitcoin wallet application that runs as a full-node client actually contains a copy of every unspent output from every transaction in the blockchain.

+If the wallet application does not maintain a copy of unspent transaction outputs, it can query the bitcoin network to retrieve this information using a variety of APIs available by different providers or by asking a full-node using an application programming interface (API) call.

+### Mining Transactions in Blocks
+New transactions are constantly flowing into the network from user wallets and other applications.
+As these are seen by the bitcoin network nodes, they get added to a temporary pool of unverified transactions maintained by each node.
+As miners construct a new block, they add unverified transactions from this pool to the new block and then attempt to prove the validity of that new block, with the mining algorithm (Proof-of-Work).
+The process of mining is explained in detail in Chapter 10.

+Transactions are added to the new block, prioritized by the highest-fee transactions first and a few other criteria.
+Each miner starts the process of mining a new block of transactions as soon as he receives the previous block from the network, knowing he has lost that previous round of competition.
+He immediately creates a new block, fills it with transactions and the fingerprint of the previous block, and starts calculating the Proof-of-Work for the new block.

 ## Keys, Addresses
 ### Introduction
 #### Public Key Cryptography and Cryptocurrency